mattermost/mattermost-load-test/README.md

 Feel free to experiment with profiling a Mattermost [Kubernetes cluster](docs/kubernetes.md) using the `ltops` tool, but recognize that this is still in beta.
 There may also be some tooling differences between Kubernetes and the more stable Terraform setup.

 The `loadtest` tool may be run [manually against an existing cluster](docs/manual.md), regardless of how that cluster is deployed.
-Note that care is required to tune an arbitrary cluster to perform well under load,.
+Note that care is required to tune an arbitrary cluster to perform well under load.
 This method of profiling is also suitable for basic `localhost` profiling, especially when developing against mattermost-load-test itself.

 ## Development